Skip to content

 let _ = shutdown.send(()); // Stop monitoring

-The gateway exposes instance management over HTTP.
+Remote instance management is available via the starpod-instances crate and the gateway HTTP API.
 See the API Reference for full details.

 Released under the MIT License.